 New York, NY 10274-5087 www.wes.org

-Three letters of recommendation must be submitted directly to CASPA.
-One letter of evaluation must be sent from an individual (other than a relative or friend) such as an academic advisor, professor, or supervisor.
-Two letters of evaluation must be from health care professionals, one of which must be a physician assistant or physician (neither of which can be a relative, friend or personal care provider).
+Two letters of recommendation must be submitted directly to CASPA.
+One letter must be from a physician assistant, and the second from another healthcare professional, e.g. physician assistant, physician, nurse, physical or occupational therapist.
+Letters will not be accepted from a relative, friend or personal care provider.
 It is the responsibility of the applicant to ensure that arrangements are made for these letters to be sent.

 A personal interview is an integral part of the admissions process; however, being granted an interview is not a guarantee of admission.
 It also should be clearly understood that not all applicants will be granted an interview by the Office of Admissions.
 The Office of Admissions processes application on a "rolling" or periodic basis.
 It is in the best interest of prospective students to complete their applications early because of the limited number of positions in the class.